zlogdanbr/ImageProcessing/README.md

 ## Bulding for Linux

-1-There is a file called CMakeLists.txt under the root dir.
+- There is a file called CMakeLists.txt under the root dir.
-2-Make sure you install OpenCV and wxWidgets
+- Make sure you install OpenCV and wxWidgets

 sudo apt update
 sudo apt install libopencv-dev